 - MAPPING FIELD DATA WITH HIGH GPS ACCURACY

-The first step to improve the understanding of farm’s productivity is to map and collect necessary information about soil nutrient levels and crop characteristics, accompanied by exact GPS locations to provide a base layer of information.
+The first step to improve the understanding of a farm’s productivity is to map and collect necessary information about soil nutrient levels and crop characteristics, accompanied by exact GPS locations to provide a base layer of information.

-By pinpointing the areas where productivity of crops is performing well, and areas where the farmer needs to make a change, it makes it easier for a farmer to monitor yield patterns that help determine spatial production potential.
+By pinpointing the areas where the productivity of crops is performing well, and areas where the farmer needs to make a change, it makes it easier for a farmer to monitor yield patterns that help determine spatial production potential.

 - REAL-TIME SHARING AND SUPPORTING DRONE IMAGERY DATA

 Large raster data obtained by drone mapping, satellite imagery or aerial photography can derivate important spatial data such as orthomosaic maps, elevation models, or contours.
-Sharing and supporting large raster data in real-time, with different stakeholders and different privileges, is the most important factor when it comes to time efficiency in farming industry.
+Sharing large raster data in real-time with different stakeholders and different privileges, is the most important factor when it comes to time efficiency in the farming industry.
 If you are interested in this topic, watch a webinar recording about supporting large raster data in GIS Cloud.

 GIS Cloud Map Editor web app helps farmers to process and analyze the collected crop and soil data.
 Farmers can overlay the spatial data with drone imagery and attach different types of information such as photos from the field, volumetric waste information, pdf documents, and reports.

 - FIELD REPORTS AND COLLABORATION

 Adopting a cloud-based GIS solution as a farm management tool can help farmers and land managers to keep track of day-to-day activities, such as the application of chemicals, fertilizers, and water.
 They can also track costs of harvesting, hauling, fertilizing and labor, and predict current and future fluctuations in precipitation, temperature, crop output, etc.